digitalgroove/RoboND-Kinematics-Project/README.md

 	- Dropbox right next to the robot

-Once all these items are confirmed, open rviz window, hit Next button.
+Once all these items are confirmed, open rviz window, hit Next or Continue button.